Jamtim/jamtim/README.md

 Glad to see you here! 🤩

-My name is Artem and I'm a junior iOS developer🍏.
+My name is Jamilya and I'm a junior iOS developer🍏.

 I'm currently working on 🔭 building Mobile Apps on iOS using Swift (UIKit)